What can I expect from a consultation?

 Neurotransmitter and hormones affect much more than just our mood and can affect physiology throughout the body.

-We look for cell membrane integrity which is the fundamental component of health.
+We look for cell membrane integrity which is the fundamental component of health as well as for potential mitochondrial dysfunctions which can affect health throughout.

 Genes and Single Nucleotide Polymorphisms